Ismailism: Succession crisis

 Regardless of these defeats, the Kharijites survived and became a violently problematic group in Islamic history.
 After plotting assassinations against Ali, Mu'awiya, and the arbitrator of their conflict, a Kharijite successfully assassinated Ali in 661 CE.
-The Imāmate then passed on to his son Hasan and then later his son Husayn.
-According to the Nizari Isma'ili tradition, Hasan was "an Entrusted Imam" (الإمام المستودع) Husayn was the "Permanent Imam" (الإمام المستقر).
+The Imāmate then passed to his son Hasan ibn Ali, and later to his son Husayn ibn Ali.
+According to the Nizari Isma'ili tradition, Hasan was "an Entrusted Imam" (الإمام المستودع), Husayn was the "Permanent Imam" (الإمام المستقر).
 The Entrusted Imam is an Imam in the full sense except that the lineage of the Imamate must continue through the Permanent Imam.
 However, the political Caliphate was soon taken over by Mu'awiya, the only leader in the empire at that time with an army large enough to seize control.

 Even some of Ali's early followers regarded him as "an absolute and divinely guided leader", whose demands of his followers were "the same kind of loyalty that would have been expected for the Prophet".
 For example, one of Ali's supporters who also was devoted to Muhammad said to him: "our opinion is your opinion and we are in the palm of your right hand."
 The early followers of Ali seem to have taken his guidance as "right guidance" deriving from Divine support.
 In other words, Ali's guidance was seen to be the expression of God's will and the Quranic message.
 This spiritual and absolute authority of Ali was known as walayah, and it was inherited by his successors, the Imams.

 In the 1st century after Muhammad, the term 'sunnah' was not specifically defined as "Sunnah of the Prophet", but was used in connection to Abu Bakr, Umar, Uthman, and some Umayyad Caliphs.
 The idea of hadith, or traditions ascribed to Muhammad, was not mainstream, nor was hadith criticised.
 Even the earliest legal texts by Malik b.
-Anas and Abu Hanifa employ many methods including analogical reasoning and opinion and do not rely exclusively on hadith.
+Anas and Abu Hanifa employ many methods, including analogical reasoning and opinion, and do not rely exclusively on hadith.
 Only in the 2nd century does the Sunni jurist al-Shafi'i first argue that only the sunnah of Muhammad should be a source of law, and that this sunnah is embodied in hadiths.
 It would take another one hundred years after al-Shafi'i for Sunni Muslim jurists to fully base their methodologies on prophetic hadiths.
 Meanwhile, Imami Shia Muslims followed the Imams' interpretations of Islam as normative without any need for hadiths and other sources of Sunni law such as analogy and opinion.